 An unfeasible cost estimate is another common reason for cost overruns in project controls.
 Cost estimation is a vital part of a project, which goes hand in hand with the project design phase.
 If the cost is calculated based on a hunch (imperfect estimation) without considering proper escalations and contingencies, then the project undoubtedly faces cost overruns.
 In the early phases, people might not detect this, but it becomes more evident in the later stages.

-3. Scope Change
+3. Scope changes

 Scope changes often lead to schedule delays or cost overruns.
 The project scope encompasses all the deliverables expected at the project’s completion.
 Thus, it serves as the foundation for project plans, estimations, schedules, quality standards, and baselines.